Meru, Kenya: Commerce

 Meru town is the Commercial capital of Northern and Eastern Kenya.
 It hosts a Central Bank of Kenya’s Currency Centre serving the North Eastern Half of Kenya.
 Meru has 22 bank branches.
 Kenya's Banks, Equity, Postbank, Barclays, Standard Chartered Co-Operative, Diamond Trust, National Bank and Family Bank, CBA, Fina Bank, K-rep Bank, Eco-BAnk, CFC stanbic, NIC, Housing Finance, KCB, Bank of Baroda, have branches in the town while several micro-finance institutions are also available.
 Mwalimu Cooperative Savings & Credit Society Limited, (Mwalimu Sacco), the largest Sacco in Kenya, maintains a branch in Meru.
 The town is the business and agricultural centre for north-eastern Kenya.

 Education

-Meru town is an educational centre for the northeast of Kenya.
+Meru town is an educational centre for the Eastern and northeast of Kenya.
 There are many primary and secondary schools, including the Meru Primary, Meru School, Kaaga Girls, Kaaga Boys just to name a few.
-There are also technical schools, the Meru Technical Institute being the major one.
+There are also technical schools, the Meru National Polytechnic and Nkabune Technical Institute being the major ones.
 There are also teacher training colleges, campuses of various universities including Mount Kenya University, Nairobi, among others.
 Its main universities are, Meru University of Science and Technology (MUST) and Kenya Methodist University, both of which have their main campus within and near Meru town.

 Other institutions of higher learning in Meru town include: